sommer/.github/.github/ISSUE_TEMPLATE/default-issue-template.md

   - [ ] feature request
   - [ ] support request => Please do not submit support requests here (see the following note)

-Note: for support questions, please use [StackOverflow](http://stackoverflow.com/search?q=omnet%2B%2B+veins).
+Note: for support questions, please use StackOverflow, e.g., the [StackOverflow community for OMNeT++ and Veins](http://stackoverflow.com/search?q=omnet%2B%2B+veins).
 This repository's issues are reserved for feature requests and bug reports.

 ## What is the current behavior?